srjilarious/testz/README.md

 ### Test Runner

-Here is an example test runner program that you would create in your project.
-It shows test discovery and using the built in test runner with standard argument parsing.
+This is a test runner program using the built-in `testzRunner` method that you could use in your project, which handles standard argument parsing.
+It also shows test discovery by passing in modules as groups to the `discoverTests` method.

 ```tests/main.zig
 const std = @import("std");